asciamanna/asciamanna.github.io/_drafts/avoid-technical-improvement-backlogs.md

 #### Encourages Re-writes

-I've written before about how re-writes prevent teams from ever learning refactoring techniques in my post (The Vicious Circle of Rewriting Software)[/2015-11-27-the-vicious-circle-of-rewriting-software.md].
+I've written before about how code re-writes prevent teams from ever learning refactoring techniques in my post (The Vicious Circle of Rewriting Software)[/2015-11-27-the-vicious-circle-of-rewriting-software.md].
 Re-writes often cause the team to incur avoidable risks.
 These planned refactorings encourage re-writing large portions of the code.
-By contrast, refactoring within the scope of user stories encourages developers to learn incremental improvement techniques.
+By contrast, refactoring within the scope of user stories encourages developers to learn and practice incremental improvement techniques.

 ### Changing Code without Business Value